appacademy/SWEO-Part-Time-Resources/1-Module/3-week/2-day/README.md

   2. Do Local Javascript Project (solo)
      1. Be able to download project to workspace
      2. Upload project to Github (we will be checking)
+        1. Follow [this guide](https://github.com/appacademy/Module-1-Resources/blob/main/additional_resources/week2/gitflow/README.md#basic-setup-for-pairing) I showed in demo
-        1. Create a remote repository
+        2. Create a remote repository
-        2. Setup PAT or SSH
+        3. Setup PAT or SSH
      3. Navigate using linux terminal commands
      4. Use Mocha to test problems